Eulith/eulith-python-examples/README.md

 You can run a variety of Eulith examples from this script.
 Here are the options:
 1. -e   |  ERC20 handling
 2. -k   |  KMS
-3. -s   |  Swap
+3. -s   |  Swap For Armor
+4. -w   |  Swap for Wallet
-4. -t <TO_ADDRESS>  |  Simple Transfer
+5. -t <TO_ADDRESS>  |  Simple Transfer
-5. -c               |  Transfer from toolkit contract
+6. -c               |  Transfer from toolkit contract
-6. -u | Uniswap quoting (float price & sqrt limit price)
+7. -u | Uniswap quoting (float price & sqrt limit price)
-7. -a   |  Atomic Transaction
+8. -a   |  Atomic Transaction
-8. -m   |  Live Market Data
+9. -m   |  Live Market Data
-9. -p | Uniswap price streaming
+10. -p | Uniswap price streaming
-10. -x | Open a short position on WETH with USDC collateral
+11. -x | Open a short position on WETH with USDC collateral
-11. -d | Demonstrate DefiArmor (WARNING: this is expensive)
+12. -d | Demonstrate DefiArmor (WARNING: this is expensive)

 If you would like to examine the code for the examples, have a look at the files in the examples folder.